 The Arraignment

-Within a few weeks of your arrest, you will appear before a judge at a hearing called an arraignment.
-This hearing aims to enter your plea (Guilty, Not Guilty, or No Contest).
-But it is also a chance to show the prosecutor you mean business.
+Within a few weeks of your arrest, you will appear before a judge at an arraignment hearing.
+This hearing aims to enter your plea (Guilty, Not Guilty, or No Contest), but it is also a chance to show the prosecutor you mean business.

 Prosecutors expect most DUI defendants to be easy to convict.
 But if they see you appear with a reputable DUI lawyer at your side, they may think twice.
 Prosecutors do not want a lengthy, risky court battle and may make you a new plea bargain immediately.